 6243 Wage Area Adjustment Indices for Hospitals Located in the State of Wisconsin.
 The Department applies the CMS Final Rule IPPS wage area adjustment to each IPPS participating provider.
 If a provider has a wage index reclassification or adjustment, the final adjusted wage index is applied.
-In cases where a provider does not participate in the CMS IPPS program, the wage index for the MSA the provider is physically located in is applied.
+In cases where a provider does not participate in the CMS IPPS program, a weighted average wage index is calculated using the wage indices of providers in the county the provider (not participating in IPPS) is physically located weighted on the total inpatient Medicaid paid amount for these providers from the most recent full rate year at the time of rate setting (For example: Rate setting for RY2020 will use RY2018 Medicaid Paid).

 6244 Wage Area Adjustment Indices for Border and non-Border Status Hospitals.
-The Department applies a wage area adjustment index for border status hospitals using the Final Rule IPPS state-wide wage index for the state in which the provider is physically located.
+The Department applies the CMS Final Rule IPPS wage area adjustment to each IPPS border status participating provider.
+If a border status provider has a wage index reclassification or adjustment, the final adjusted wage index is applied.
+In cases where a border status provider does not participate in the CMS IPPS program, a weighted average wage index is calculated using the wage indices of providers in the county the provider (not participating in IPPS) is physically located weighted on the total inpatient Medicaid paid amount for these providers from the most recent full rate year at the time of rate setting (For example: Rate setting for RY2020 will use RY2018 Medicaid Paid.)
 For non-border status hospitals, the lowest in-state wage index value is applied to the standard DRG group rate.